wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 ## Host institution

-Yachay Tech is relatively new (9-year old) research-oriented university in Ecuador.
+Yachay Tech is relatively new (11-year old) research-oriented university in Ecuador.
 Its campus is located in the northen region of Ecuador up in the Andes mountains (at an altitude of ~2300 meters above the sea level).
-This year, Yachay Tech will host the third edition of the EPIC school series, which is also the first edition to be carried out in person.
+This year, Yachay Tech will host the 46th edition of the ISYA school series.
 If you want to know more about the host institution, please clic on the link below:

 https://www.yachaytech.edu.ec/en/physicsandnanotech/